Whether you’re new to the workforce or looking to expand your career options, a qualification is sure-fire resume boost for the job market.

 Firstly, be sure to commit the appropriate hours of study per week.
 Depending on your course, you may need to spend a weekly 10-15 hours on your study material – or a simple 4-5 hours of training for shorter programs.
 Whatever the requirement may be, prioritise and schedule your time appropriately to ensure you get the most out of your course.

 Those studying online can also benefit from setting up a dedicated study space, free from all distractions – these including family, roommates, the living room TV, or intrusive background noise.
 Choose a comfortable, quiet place (preferably putting you in your best working mood), whether that be at home or at a nearby library or café.

 Finally, never hesitate to ask for help, whether from your designated trainer or other students in your course.
 If they’re available, you could even schedule videoconferencing sessions with your instructor, giving you both the opportunity to discuss the course material at length.
 Participate in group forums if your course provides them, as this not only helps you gain new insights from your peers – but could also potentially expand your current professional network.

 Skills training needn’t be a lone journey – let others help you on your career path to success.

 At the Australian Institute of ICT (AIICT), individuals seeking an entry path to the IT sector (or opportunities for specialist training) can pursue their chosen roles through our selection of online diplomas and certificates.

-Join the ever-growing, in-demand field cybersecurity through our Certified Cyber Security Professional course, hone your web design talents through our Diploma of Website Development (ICT50615), or sharpen your networking skills through our Certificate IV in Information Technology – Networking (ICT40120).
+Join the ever-growing, in-demand field cybersecurity through our Certified Cyber Security Professional course, hone your web design talents through our Diploma of Information Technology (Back End Web Development ICT50220), or sharpen your networking skills through our Certificate IV in Information Technology – Networking (ICT40120).